bolee222/hugo-bolee/content/participate/pictorials.md

     parent: participate
 ---

+{{< deadline-table-single "Important Dates">}}
+**Pictorials submission deadline** | August 2, 2021 AoE
+Notification of conditional acceptance | October 4, 2021 AoE
+Revised Pictorial submission deadline | October 25, 2021 AoE
+Notification of final acceptance | November 15, 2021 AoE
+Camera-ready deadline | November 22, 2021 AoE
+**TEI 2022 conference** | February 13-16, 2022
+{{< /deadline-table-single >}}

 Full papers and pictorials published at TEI 2022 are ACM archival publications and will be made available through the ACM in the Digital Library.Pictorials at TEI leverage the power of visual communication for physical design objects, documenting tangible research methods and results.

-&nbsp;

 #### GENERAL INFORMATION